NatLibFi/Annif/SECURITY.md

 The [most recent Annif major/minor release](https://github.com/NatLibFi/Annif/releases)
 is considered supported,
-in the sense that if a serious bug or vulnerability is encountered in it, we relase a patch to fix the issue.
+in the sense that if a serious bug or vulnerability is encountered in it, we release a patch to fix the issue.

 Generally, we aim to update all dependencies to their latest versions on each Annif major/minor release.
 However, note that most of the [dependencies of a given Annif release](https://github.com/NatLibFi/Annif/blob/main/pyproject.toml)